How To Detect and Remove the Chrome.exe Virus

 Streaming support

-Poweliks is called a fileless malware because it installs in the registry instead of the system.
-However, cybercriminals typically hide the malware in malicious documents either sent by email or downloadable from a malicious website.
+Poweliks is considered fileless malware because it installs in the registry rather than the system.
+However, cybercriminals typically hide the malware in malicious documents, either sent by email or downloadable from a malicious website.

 To protect against the Chrome.exe virus, you should only download attachments or files when you can trust the sender or website.

-To protect yourself, you should have a unique password for every login.
+To protect yourself, use a unique password for each login.
 After you delete any malware from your device, you should reset all your passwords.
 Some malware, such as Poweliks, can download and install a virus that steals usernames and passwords.

 When you install antivirus software on your device, it regularly scans for, detects, and deletes malware.
 With this protection, you don’t have to worry about looking for signs that a virus infected your device.